 Years 3 and 4

-At Honours level, a broader theoretical understanding is provided along with an opportunity to study the creation, application and use of particular technologies in more detail.
+If you progress to Honours (years 3 and 4) you will gain a broader theoretical understanding along with a chance to study the creation, application and use of particular technologies in more detail.

-- Enterprise, creativity and citizenship online
+- Enterprise, creative and citizenship online

 - Heritage cultural informatics